Best Buy-to-Let Property Investment Areas in Berkshire 2020

 Outside of the tech corridor, more affordable markets such as Slough, Maidenhead and Windsor are utilising huge inward investment and the current state of the London market to attract huge demand.

 For buy-to-let investors, this blend of demand, investment and affordability is ideal.
 With the potential for strong rental yields and opportunities for capital growth across the region, we’re looking at where investors are identifying as the top buy-to-let hotspots in Berkshire.
 From tech hubs to Royal Boroughs, we’ve put together a list of the areas showing high demand and positive property performance, taking into account key investment signposts such as transport links, property prices and the current rental market.

-These are the best areas for Berkshire buy-to-let properties in 2019.
+These are the best areas for buy-to-let property investment in Berkshire in 2020.